1n11it/web_project/readme.md

 4. Yatra
    - Yatra is an engaging travel website featuring a dynamic homepage with parallax mountains and smooth animations.
 It includes an interactive "Explore" page for discovering destinations and a "Signup" page for registration.
 Built with HTML, CSS, and JavaScript, it offers a modern and immersive user experience.

+5. Chikitsa
+   - Chikitsa is an AI-powered health advisory platform that provides preliminary health guidance through a chatbot.
+It helps users understand potential health concerns and offers interactive insights.
+The chatbot, powered by the Claude 3.5 Sonnet model via Chatbase, provides real-time responses based on a curated health-related knowledge base.

 ## Repository Structure
 ```
 web_project/